 Get to know the Slowstitch duo as our Local Bazaar team go behind-the-scenes and explore how Ann and Serge met, their partnership in work and love, secrets of natural dyeing techniques and much more!

 Ann and Serge met in Japan over a shared love of Shibori natural dyeing and textiles.
 Escaping the hustle and bustle of Bangkok they moved to Chiang Mai in search of peaceful living and the thriving creative environment the northern capital is so famously known for.
 Slowstitch Studio is currently located in the couples home on the outskirts of Chiang Mai and a new Slowstitch Studio store has recently opened in a street lined with local craft and textile design stores overlooking lush rice fields.
-We met up with the delightful duo to learn more about the masterminds of Slowstitch Studio and delve a little deeper into how the beautiful handmade textiles are created.
+We met up with the delightful pair to learn more about the masterminds of Slowstitch Studio and delve a little deeper into how their beautiful handmade textiles are created.
 Join us for a candid conversation over tea.